 Working Tax Credit

 If you are working and you live in an area which does not yet have the Full Digital Universal Credit Service, you may be able to claim Working Tax Credit.
-You can quickly check if you could be entitled by using this link and entering your income.
+You can quickly check if you could be entitled to Tax Credits online.

-Please note that no new claim for Tax Credits can be made by claimants living in the Full or Digital Service areas - these claimants need to make a claim for Universal Credit instead.
+Please note that no new claim for Tax Credits can be made by claimants living in the Full or Digital Service for Universal Credit areas.
+In this case you would need to make a claim for Universal Credit instead.

-Families with 3 or more children are now eligible to claim Universal Credit as of February 2019.
+Families with 3 or more children are now eligible to claim Universal Credit.

-By 2022 Working Tax Credit and Child Tax Credit will no longer exist; they are being replaced by Universal Credit.
+By 2022 Universal Credit will replace many benefits, including Working Tax Credit and Child Tax Credit.

 What Help Is Available?